mnot/I-D/draft-nottnick-ietf-decisions.md

 0. The decision is within the authority of the body
 1. The outcome has sufficient support
-2. Any objections have been handled
+2. Any objections have been addressed

 Only the consensus caller can determine consensus; participants cannot declare consensus, and should avoid attempting to characterise consensus before it is established.